What´s a vertical accelerator?

 In BFA’s first edition, each project happening to be selected for the Acceleration Programme will receive up to €125.000 for its development.
 On top of funding, selected projects will also be provided with mentorship, training and attendance to events and workshops.
 Once the programme is finished, the projects will have the possibility of joining the Consolidation Programme, with an additional endowment of up to €250.000.

-We, in Inova Labs, have taken part in the design and development of these exciting initiative that brings entrepreneurs closer to the car sector.
+We, in Inova, have taken part in the design and development of these exciting initiative that brings entrepreneurs closer to the car sector.
 In Galicia, the car industry is key, and we hope that BFA keeps getting stronger and developing its international vocation.

-In the following video, Alberto Casal, Managing Director of Inova Labs, explains BFA key features and motives as part of the inaugural presentation.
+In the following video, Alberto Casal, Founding Partner of Inova, explains BFA key features and motives as part of the inaugural presentation.